aleemrehmtulla/kytelink/README.md

-# kytelink 🪁
+# Kytelink 🪁

-a decluttered, open source, and free alternative to linktree
+a simple, free, and opensource alternative to Linktree.

 ## 🚀 Getting Started